 She had thick long blonde hair and because it was windy, she was wearing a Russian Fur Hat.
 She was putting luggage into the boot of her car so I can only assume that she was going home for Christmas.
 I must have been stood watching her for a good 10 seconds, to this day, that picture is still very vivid in my mind.
 I even remember that she wore a long dark green coat and quite high heeled black sued boots, I remember thinking they’re not a good choice in this storm!

-She always dressed really nicely, the kind of clothes I would have worn if I still had a job in town - so naturally, I noticed her.
-I remember feeling really peaceful watching her.
+She always dressed really nicely, the kind of clothes I would have worn if I still had a job in town.
+I felt really peaceful watching her.
 As I came back into my body, I remembered that I had a Russian hat just like hers, one my sister had given to me earlier that year, it wasn’t really my style since I worked from home now but I kept it anyway hanging visibly in the cloakroom.
-I went downstairs, put it on and asked my partner who was in the kitchen at the time if it looked ok.
+I went downstairs, put it on and asked my partner who was in the kitchen if it looked ok.

 So I stepped out with the warmest coat I could find and put on my fur Russian hat to help protect my then signature, long, wavy hair extensions from the storm.

-The news said the weather would be bad, but this is London, storms are never as bad in built up areas right?
+The news reports said the weather would be bad, but this is London, storms are never as bad in built up areas right?
 I thought to myself.
-Struggling to walk against the wind, I opened my mouth and muttered defiantly; “I will make this business work even if it kills me”
+Struggling to walk against the wind, I opened my mouth and muttered defiantly; “I will make this business work if it kills me”.

 It’s about 30 minutes later, I’ve posted the final parcels of the year and I’ve popped into the local cooperative grocery shop to pick up some lamb for dinner, a bottle of rose wine and a bag of posh crisps in anticipation of going home to my partner and children, to relax and start celebrating the Christmas holidays.

 I take 2 steps out of the Co-op shop doors and my world goes pitch black - as if someone has switched off all the lights - everywhere.
 I can no longer see, but I know I’m falling.
-So I talk to myself again, this time in my head; “CJ, it’s ok, something has happened to you, keep calm” I also remember thinking, this is not my time, I want to see my children grow up, I want to be sitting at the dinner table with them on Sundays when they get back from University - my children were 8 and 6 at the time.
+So I talk to myself again, this time in my head; “CJ, it’s ok, something has happened to you, keep calm”.
+Time seemed to stand still, I can only liken it to that scene in the Matrix when Neo and the bullets move in slow motion.
+I’d never been knocked unconscious before.
+I also remember thinking, this is not my time, I want to see my children grow up, I want to be sitting at the dinner table with them on Sundays when they get back from University.
+My children were 8 and 6 at the time.

-A few minutes later, I wake up with the harsh rain still hitting my face but this time I’m lying on the ground, my head is fully tilted to one side, I can taste blood and I can see someone’s feet.
+A few minutes later, I wake up with the harsh rain still hitting my face but this time I’m lying on the ground, my body is facing down but my head is fully tilted to one side, I can taste blood and I can see someone’s feet.

 I try to cough because there’s stuff in my mouth.
 As my eyes open I can see that I’m coughing up dust and blood.
 The feet I see are hesitant to walk towards me, I get a sense that person is just as scared as I am and therefore staying back.

 As I became fully conscious I spit out more dust and rubble and plead with the feet I could see to “help me”.
 The person started to come towards me as did two others.
-That’s when I really began to feel the impact of what had just happened to me.
+That’s when I really began to feel the impact of what had just happened.

-The man (the feet) I will forever call my Angel, called the ambulance and would not leave my side.
-He also called my partner to tell him what had happened and stayed with me in the ambulance until we got to Kings hospital.
+The man, I will forever call my Angel, rang for the ambulance and would not leave my side.
+He also called my partner to tell him what had happened and stayed with me in the ambulance until we got to Kings College Hospital.

-As I lay in the ambulance saying my Rosary (I focused on The Hail Mary, as I was praying as a mother) the paramedic called my case into the hospital, I heard him say that a 6 foot piece of concrete render had blown off the building and landed on top of me.
+As I lay in the ambulance saying my Rosary (I focused on The Hail Mary, I was praying as a mother).
+The paramedic called my case into the hospital, I heard him say that a 6 foot piece of concrete render had blown off the building and landed on top of me, I’m 5ft 2”.

-I had two head traumas, broke 2 bones in the top of my spine and damaged a collarbone.
+I had two head traumas, broke 2 bones in the top of my spine and damaged both of my collarbones.
 The consultant said I was very lucky to not have more damage.
-But I soon came to find out that this was not luck.
+But I soon came to realise that this wasn’t luck.

 This was my first unconscious experience of someone or something greater intervening in my life and my first conscious experience of what I now understand as The Law of Attraction.